 Horizon was Wisconsin Robotics' competition rover for the 2019 University Rover Challenge.
 New key features included a universal mounting point to improve compatibility among the three possible drive configurations: Arm and Manipulation, Science Cache and Autonomous Traversal.
 The team focused on improving successful features such as active ride-height and Kevlar-shell wheels.
 This robot features an all-new arm and manipulator optimized for the implementation of Inverse Kinematics.
 Horizon was accepted to compete at the 2019 URC, which took place at the Mars Desert Research Station, near Hanksville, UT.
-Horizon placed 16th out of over 100 eligible rover designs in the competition.
+Horizon placed 16th out of 84 eligible rover designs in the competition.

 Prime was Wisconsin Robotics' entrant into the Land O' Lakes Bot Shot Competition in 2019.
 This robot was given the challenge of shooting NCAA basketballs in a game of HORSE against 3 other colleges.
 Prime tied for first place with the robot from South Dakota State University and both teams were awarded the grand prize as a result.

 Ascent MkII was Wisconsin Robotics' competition rover for the 2018 University Rover Challenge, named after its predecessor, Ascent.
 The team decided to revamp Ascent's design and introduce some unique features in a Mars rover such as active ride-hight and a sliding arm rack.
 Our improved and redesigned rover was accepted to compete at the 2018 URC, which takes place at the Mars Desert Research Station, near Hanksville, UT.
 Ascent MkII ranked 16th out of 95 eligible rover designs in the competition.